jhonasiv/rl-algorithms/README.md

 # Installation

-I've built this project only on Linux machines for now.
+I've only tried building this project on Linux machines.

 ## Linux(Debian-based systems)